dstructs/string-array/README.md

 <a name="map"></a>
 ##### [StringArray.prototype.map( clbk[, thisArg] )](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map)

 Applies a `function` to each `StringArray` element and maps the result of each invocation to an element in a new `StringArray`.
-The condition `clbk` is provided the following arguments:
+The `clbk` is provided the following arguments:
 *	__value__: current element
 *	__index__: current element index
 *	__arr__: `StringArray` instance